mozilla/mozmlops/README.md

 You'll find a README in the [src/mozmlops/templates directory](https://github.com/mozilla/mozmlops/tree/main/src/mozmlops/templates)!

+## Installation for use

+You can install the library with `pip install mozmlops`.

-## Installation
+## Installation for local testing and contributing

-For now, we're not distributing to a package index.
-But you can install locally!
-We use a local build manager called poetry for this.

 Steps: